asiopueo/SFND_2D_Feature_Tracking/README.md

 ### MP.9 Performance Evaluation 3
-According to our test results, we can rank the top 3 detector/descriptor combinations as follows:
+According to our test results, we can rank the top 3 detector/descriptor combinations as follows (less processing time is better):

 |Rank| Detector | Descriptor | Processing time [ms] |
 |----|----------|------------|:--------------------:|